newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 # Part 2: Licensing functions

 The ultimate goal of the exercice is to be able to use the PowerVision without a valid license.
 It can be achieved in many different ways: forging a license, or disabling the verification it is subjected to, or deleting/ignoring the VIN locks.
 For neophytes, the <a href="https://en.wikipedia.org/wiki/Vehicle_identification_number">Vehicle Identification Number</a> is a unique identifier stored in the <a href="https://en.wikipedia.org/wiki/Electronic_control_unit">ECU</a>.
 A VIN Lock is therefore essentially just an VIN stored in the programmer, used to ensure the device will not be used to program anything else.
+Here are a few sample VINs for Harley Davidson:

+- 1HD1KED10HB661265 — 2017 Harley-Davidson FLHTK / ultra limited - (1.8 Li), Motorcycle - Touring
+- 1HD1BFV14EB015825 — 2014 Harley-Davidson FXSB-103 Breakout (1.7 Li V2), Motorcycle - Custom
+- 1HD1FC413AB618635 — 2010 Harley-Davidson FLHTCU (1584CC), Motorcycle - Touring

 ## 2.1: License